mlopatkin/andlogview/BUILDING.md

 ## Prerequisites

- * Windows or Linux (macOS would probably work too)
+ * Windows, Linux, or macOS
  * OpenJDK 8 or newer (e.g. from [Eclipse Adoptium](https://adoptium.net/)) to run Gradle
  * Internet connection to download dependencies from Maven Central, Gradle Plugin Portal, etc.
  * Git (to check out and commit)